microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 myNewsPaperTree.articles[1].headline = "Man bites dog";
 ```

-The following examples show how to read from a leaf node. *Note that the datatype of `pointsForDetroitTigers` is `number`, not `sb.number`.* This is a general principle: the value returned from a leaf node, other than a `FluidHandle` node, is the underlying JavaScript primitive type.
+The following examples show how to read from a leaf node. *Note that the datatype of `pointsForDetroitTigers` is `number`, not `sf.number`.* This is a general principle: the value returned from a leaf node, other than a `FluidHandle` node, is the underlying JavaScript primitive type.

 ```typescript
 const pointsForDetroitTigers: number = seasonTree.tigersTeam.game1.points;